 The Maltipoo is not hypoallergenic, but there are some qualities to this designer mixed breed that make it a good option for households that suffer from allergies.

 - The Maltipoo sheds less hair than other breeds like the German Shepherd.
-Less hair shed means less dander around your home, and that means fewer allergens.
+Less hair shed means less dander around your home and fewer allergens.

 - The Maltipoo is a mixed breed that carries Poodle genes, and Poodles are known for having fewer allergy-inducing proteins than some other breeds.